my dad died by suicide when i was 13 years old.

 i was barely a teenager. my body was starting to change but i was still a little girl on the inside. i felt awkward and self-conscious for the first time in my life. i wanted to be attractive, i wanted to fit in. i wanted to be cool. i was vulnerable.

-and then that vulnerable little girl walked into the laundry room and found her father moments after dying by suicide. he was my hero, he was my daddy. how could this be? for the first few moments i truly thought it was a joke – it seemed that impossible to me.
+and then that vulnerable little girl walked into the laundry room and found her father just a few hours after dying by suicide. he was my hero. how could this be? for the first few moments i truly thought it was a joke – it seemed that impossible to me.

 so i did what many survivors of childhood trauma do: i disconnected.

 the reality of his suicide was too much for my thirteen year-old brain to process. the loss was too great. his death was too horrifying. the abandonment was too final. and facing those emotions made it real.